 EnvEuro is a double degree MSc program offered in the frame of the Euroleague for Life Sciences.
 The EnvEuro MSc program is an international program that spans across Europe and includes students from all over the world; you will most likely encounter many new experiences throughout your two years in the program.
 The EnvEuro webpage is a great resource to help you get an understanding of the different university structures and general governmental procedures that vary across the countries and universities.

 Mandatory mobility within in EnvEuro

 EnvEuro is a 2 year double degree Master program with mandatory mobility of 60 ECTS.
 This which means that you will spend the first two semesters at your home university and the two last semesters a your host university, giving you a truly international experience, and earning you two master degrees instead of one.

-The EnvEuro Master program begins with the EnvEuro introduction days held in two parts:
+The EnvEuro Master program begins with the EnvEuro introduction days:

 All students enrolled in the EnvEuro MSc program will meet to get to know each other and meet the EnvEuro coordinators.

 Introduction to the EnvEuro MSc program and the six specialisations in Environmental Science - Soil, Water and Biodiversity, a workshop about your specialisations and partner universities.